-- Fire extinguishers shall be located in common or corridor spaces in semi-recessed or recessed cabinets.
-Keylocked or break-glass type fire extinguisher cabinets are prohibited. - 2.
-Extinguishers shall have all metal head assemblies.
+- 1. Fire extinguishers shall be located in open common areas or corridor spaces in friction latch semi-recessed or recessed cabinets.
+Key-locked or break-glass type fire extinguisher cabinets are prohibited.
+Wall mounted units where used for specific hazards or service areas shall be j-hook type.
+Wall mount units in kitchens for K class shall be heavy-duty strap in type to minimize dislodgement.
+Example: Amerex Model 810. - 2.
+Outdoor mounted cabinets shall be suitably weather, UV, and cleaning chemical resistant.
+Cabinets to be red fiberglass with easy view window and full gasket-sealed door bearing white lettering "Fire Extinguisher".
+Hardware to be full length stainless steel hinge and quick opening latches.
+Units shall be j-hook mounted within with mounting penetrations sealed after installation.
+Example: Brooks FGC10. - Extinguishers shall have all metal head assemblies with j-hook and eye type head mount attachment.
 Plastic is prohibited. - All extinguishers shall be placed and sized for preferred five-pound coverage spacing.
-Ten-pound-size or larger may be used where code requires larger for a specific hazard. - 4.
+Ten-pound-size or larger may be used where code requires larger for a specific hazard. - 5.
 Carbon dioxide (or approved equivalent) extinguishers shall be used where clean agent is needed.
-The use of Halon extinguishers is prohibited.

-- 5. Units shall be tagged by the Contractor within three months of the Certificate of Occupancy date. - 6.
+The use of Halon extinguishers is prohibited. - 6.
+Units shall be tagged by the Contractor within three months of the Certificate of Occupancy date. - 7.
 Basis of design manufacturers are Amerex, Badger, and J.L.
-Industries, Inc. Alternate manufacturers must be approved in writing by EH&S.
+Industries, Inc. Alternate manufacturers must be approved in writing by EH&S prior to bidding and selection.